 Shot Heard Round Barton Creek

-Bob Sowards relives the miraculous shot at Fazio Foothills’ final hole that carried U.S. Team to PGA Cup title last September
+Bob Sowards relives the miraculous shot at Fazio Foothills’ final hole that carried the U.S. Team to a PGA Cup title in 2019

 Perhaps it wasn’t the shot heard ’round the world, but it was definitely the shot of the 2019 PGA Cup.
-It was the shot that put Ohio PGA Professional Bob Sowards and Omni Barton Creek Resort & Spa in Austin, Texas, on ESPN SportCenter’s Top 10 plays and became an instant YouTube sensation last September.
+It was the shot that put Ohio PGA Professional Bob Sowards and Omni Barton Creek Resort & Spa in Austin, Texas, on ESPN SportCenter’s Top 10 plays and became an instant YouTube sensation.

 It provided a shot of adrenaline for a United States Team that entered the PGA Cup singles matches down 10-6 to Great Britain & Ireland, and struggling mightily to secure some momentum after losing seven of eight matches the previous day in the Ryder Cup-format.

 “I’m not sure of the odds, but I know it was a big, big longshot for me to make it,” admits Sowards.

 On a scale of 1 to 10 on the “improbable” meter, Sowards’ shot was a 13 or 14.
 It was tantamount to Tom Watson chipping in on the 71st hole of the 1982 U.S. Open at Pebble Beach for birdie from the fescue to fend off Jack Nicklaus.
 It was Bubba Watson wedging it out of the woods and pine straw on the 10th hole at Augusta National to miraculously defeat Louis Oosthuizen on the second playoff hole to win the 2012 Masters.

 Like those memorable shots, it was not just tough.
 It was extraordinarily difficult.
 And when Sowards pulled it off, it was equal parts amazing, astounding and astonishing – with a little luck added to the mix for good measure.